 - (1) If during any Council Meeting it becomes apparent to the Chair that it will not be possible to maintain a Quorum due to the number of Councillors who have a conflict of interest in a decision in regards to a matter, Council must consider whether the decision can be made in an alternative manner as outlined in section 67(3) of the Act. - (2) If Council is unable to use an alternative manner, then Council must establish a Delegated Committee to make the decision in accordance with section 67(4) of the Act.
+[See Appendix 4]

-2.2.3 Inability to Maintain a Quorum due to abstaining from voting establish a Delegated Committee in accordance with section 63 of the Act to make that decision.
+2.2.3 Inability to Maintain a Quorum due to abstaining from voting

-(1) If during any Council Meeting it becomes apparent to the Chair a Quorum cannot be maintained in relation to a Council Decision, due to the number of Councillors that have elected to Abstain from voting and leave the Council Meeting, Council must
+(1) If during any Council Meeting it becomes apparent to the Chair a Quorum cannot be maintained in relation to a Council Decision, due to the number of Councillors that have elected to Abstain from voting and leave the Council Meeting, Council must establish a Delegated Committee in accordance with section 63 of the Act to make that decision.